m-collo/blog/_posts/2020-09-05-Intro to Data Science.md

+Seeing this overview of the Data Science Landscape by the Data Professor helped me to connect the dots between Data (or Big Data), Programming, as well as Statistics (or Biostatistics).
+It makes me feel happy seeing the Master of Statistics degree knowing my interest in biostatistics before and just with computers in general.
+I have an idea now on how to transition into Data Science by applying statistics into microbiology, also by learning more about programming languages such as R, pre-processing and visualizing data, topics that I've heard before such as machine learning, and other topics that I've also been interested on such as software engineering, development and web development, brushing up my math, and also just by applying my writing skills, research, and being creative.

 Next comes the question: "[To PhD or not to PhD](https://youtu.be/ulRPiEJRyFQ)?"
 By then, it was no question to me that I really wanted to pursue the Master of Statistics degree I found from a university.
 What was a question to me though was whether I wanted to continue teaching in university or not, as I had a previous experience.
 Dr. Chanin Nantasenamat, Ph.D. is an Associate Professor who is also aiming for Professorship at the university he was in (as he mentioned in his interview with codebasics).
 Because of his data science efforts, a Center of Data Mining and Biomedical Informatics was established at the university he works in.
 My science dream has always been to focus in the field of research, and I dreamed that I wanted to work on research at UNP and maybe even help establish a research center focused on data science in the university too.
 I knew that a stepping stone into that direction could be to become a part of the college faculty in the university, but maybe I could also simply find work in the university's Research and Development Office.
 I would have to look into the kind of research being done in the university.

+(I also looked into the Johns Hopkins Bloomberg School of Public Health Department of Biostatistics, which is offering a PhD program.
+I learned how the foundations of data science and advanced data science are involved in it, leading to a career as a data scientist, with courses on topics such as machine learning, programming, data, algorithms, AI, computer vision, and natural language processing, and with applications on public health, or the biomedical sciences, genomics, and computational biology.)